Weak equilibria of a mean-field market model under asymmetric information: Introduction

 \section{Introduction}

 The study of decision-making in large populations of interacting agents is a central problem in stochastic control and game theory.
 In many applications, a key challenge in determining players' strategies arises from the heterogeneity of the information available to each individual.
 In particular, interactions among players are determined by the differences in the information accessible to each player as well as how this information propagates throughout the system.
-To analyze these issues, we consider a framework in which players of two different types make decisions based on the observations of the different sources of randomness they can access.
-We focus on a model in which players are divided into two subpopulations, one of informed players and one of less informed (standard) players.
-Players in the informed population have access to a common stochastic factor that remains unobservable to the other subpopulation.
-This additional source of randomness impacts the decision-making process of the informed players, affecting, through their interaction in equilibrium, also the collective behavior of the standard players.
+To analyze these issues, we consider a framework in which players of two different types make decisions based on the different sources of randomness they can access.
+In our model, players are divided into two subpopulations, one of informed players and one of less informed (standard) players.
+Players of the informed population have access to a common stochastic factor which remains unobservable to the other subpopulation.
+This additional source of randomness impacts the decision-making process of the informed players, affecting, through their interaction in equilibrium, also the collective behavior of the standard players. {Our primary aim is to analyze how an additional source of payoff-relevant information, observed only by the informed subpopulation, affects equilibrium price formation.
+By contrast, the paper is not intended to model in full generality how dealers’ inventory constraints transmit client order flow into prices.}